Tafadzwa-tracey/ComputerVision_Qrcode/qr_barcode_scanner.md

 Then ,we add text on top of the rectangle which shows the decoded information

-Lastly , we export the information into a text document
+Lastly , we export the information into a text document and add the string to open link on web browser

 Main Function
 ---